What Is a Project Management Plan? (+ Free Templates)

 • Roles and responsibilities of stakeholders,

-• Possible constraints that could affect procurement,
+• Possible constraints that could affect project procurement,

 • Legal and budgetary aspects of procurement,